r2c-CSE/semgrep-utilities/README.md

 `python3 transform.py {filename-of-intermediate-file}`

 If you make any changes, you’d want to make similar changes in the script and in the task.
-If you don’t know Scala/Java and the changes are complicated enough that you aren’t sure how to express them, you can ask ChatGPT to help you convert your changes to a format that’s compatible with a `build.sbt` file.
+If you have any concerns about this, feel free to reach out to us at Semgrep for assistance in integrating the changes.

 ### What happens if the maven_dep_tree.txt is already generated but it is not in the format SSC expect?